h2gr/h2gr-grails-fields-plugin-experiment/README.md

 3. Create field templates for propertyType 'string', which generate output that identifies which template is invoked.

+(All preparations are already done in the previous commits in this project.)

 ## Execution

 Build and run the application, invoke each view (index, show, create, edit),